How to Deal With Uncertainty - 7 Tips for Coping with Our World Right Now

 - 1 thing you can taste (you can leave your spot to find something to savour)

-You can better deal with what life throws at you when you consistently manage your stress and anxiety levels.
-Self-care is always important, but now it is essential.
+You can better deal with what life throws at you when you take care of your mental and physical well-being.
+This includes:

 - Exercise - try to move a little bit every day.

 - Eat a healthy, balanced diet.
 Do your best to avoid sugary and processed foods.